codatio/codat-docs/blog/230710-deprecation-qbd-direct-incomes.md

 After this change, the `id` property in Direct incomes will be mapped as `"Deposit ID - Transaction line ID"`.

-This changes will ensure that the `id` parameter is unique when Direct incomes are pulled to QuickBooks Desktop via the connector.
+This changes will ensure that the `id` parameter is unique when Direct incomes are read to QuickBooks Desktop via the connector.